memgraph/docs/docs/import-data/data-streams/manage-streams-lab.md

 ## Change Kafka stream offset

-Kafka stream offset can be changed only by using a Cypher query:
+Kafka stream offset can be changed only by using a Cypher query.

+First stop the stream if it's running, then use the following Cypher query to change Kafka stream offset if necessary and start it again:

 ```cypher
 CALL mg.kafka_set_stream_offset(streamName, offset)